“Ferris, the iron wall of the Union. Oh how you sacrifice for us, to this very day.”

 It was a map of the broader Empire, with the Nectaris and Imbrium both represented.
 There were several spots on the map, tracing a potential route.
 She pointed at three different spots where the route brought the Brigand back to Nectaris.
 At other times, it was deep in the Imperial core.

-“We can have it take a circuitous route that brings it close to the borders of Campos Mountain and Solstice at certain points.
+“We can have it take a circuitous route that brings it close to our borders at a few points.
 That will allow us to check back in with it.
+We can also employ the E.LF. and my special methods to communicate with it.
 As for the rest, they will rely on their wits.
 I’m putting together a crew of people with many different skills.
 And in addition, if we clue in the Republic, they will use their own networks to help us also.”

 “Just a few minutes ago you were attacking the Republic as a weak ally.”
 Klasnikov said.